Chigbo-Asomugha/AltSchool-Assignment-1/README.md

-In this Project, I built an About-Me page and alslo repplicated the AltSchool Sign-up Form.
+In this Project, I built an About-Me page and also repplicated the AltSchool Sign-up Form.
 Both pages are linked together.
 It's purely HTML Project, but I added a little extra CSS to make it look better.